aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

 # General description

-Measures cytochrome P450 CYP activity--specifically CYP3A4.
+Measures cytochrome P450 CYP activity--specifically CYP1A2.

-A proluciferin substrate provided in the kit (Luciferin-PFBE) is acted upon by the CYP enzymes in the cultured cells to be tested to produce D-luciferin.
+A proluciferin substrate provided in the kit (Luciferin-1A2) is acted upon by the CYP enzymes in the cultured cells to be tested to produce D-luciferin.
 Luciferin Detection Agent  provided in the kit is added to the cells, which lyses them and reacts with the released D-luciferin to produce light.
 More light = more D-luciferin = more P450 activity.

 Because the light detection needs to happen in opaque white plates, either the cells need to be cultured in white plates (preferred method) or the lysate + Luciferin Detection Agent needs to be transfered from a normal culture plate to a white plate before measuring luminescence, taking care to transfer equal volumes for each well.